Articles on: Artwork

 Option 1: Custom size

-When you choose the Custom size option for your artwork, enter the Width and Height in the respective boxes.
+When you choose this option for your artwork, enter the Width and Height in the respective boxes.

 Option 2: Printarea size